 The standard way to increase pH after a reverse osmosis unit is with a backwashing calcite filter.
 For smaller, non-backwashing calcite tanks, please call (940) 382-3814.

-The whole house option comes with a 300 gallon atmospheric storage tank.
-This is an ideal size for most residential whole house installations.
+The whole house option comes with an atmospheric storage tank.
+Three tank sizes are available.
+300 gallons is an ideal size for most residential whole house installations.
 The tank is pre-fitted with three bulkhead fittings, and the RO shutoff float valve is preinstalled, so that you just have to plug the RO unit into the electrical outlet on the float switch and plug the float switch into a standard 115 volt AC outlet and you're ready to go.

 You won't find a better, more durable, or easier to operate delivery pump.